Satou Sabally: Dallas Wings (2020–2024)

-Phoenix Mercury (2025–present)
+Phoenix Mercury (2025)

 On February 2, 2025, a four-team trade among the Dallas Wings, Connecticut Sun, Indiana Fever, and Phoenix Mercury was finalized.
 The deal sent Sabally and her Wings teammates Kalani Brown and Sevgi Uzun to the Mercury, along with perennial All-Star Alyssa Thomas from the Sun.
 Due to being originally cored by the Wings, Sabally was eligible for supermax money, but she signed a one-year contract worth $215,000.
 In her debut—an 81–59 win over the Seattle Storm—Sabally scored 27 points, setting a new record for the most points scored by a Mercury player in their team debut.

 During the 2025 WNBA season, Satou Sabally was named an All-Star starter for the third time, although she missed the game due to an ankle injury.
 Sabally was also an advocate for player rights and criticized the league’s CBA proposal and the demanding 44-game schedule, citing player safety concerns.
 Despite her injury, she contributed to the Mercury securing the No. 4 playoff seed, where they faced the defending champion New York Liberty in the first round.
 In October, she was diagnosed with a concussion and ruled out of Game 4 of the WNBA Finals.
 She was hurt as she fell going after a rebound.
 Her head made contact with the leg of Kierstan Bell.

+New York Liberty (2026–present)

+On April 11, 2026, Sabally joined the New York Liberty, signing as a free agent.
+Sabally left the New York Liberty's June 23 game against Las Vegas with a concussion.
+On August 14, head coach Chris DeMarco announced that Sabally would be stepping away from the team to recover from her second head injury in 12 months.